-

 Discussed status of At-Large organizing discussions in various

-Europe -- ISOC Chapters and federated organizations; Latin America
+regions: Europe -- ISOC Chapters and federated organizations; Latin America

 -- ISOC chapters, and ccTLDs work with many local groups, such as IEEE and